Enoch

 The Essene text of Enoch reads much like Revelation, both of which include a powerful apocalyptic style:

 In Enoch, we read, ch.
-60.13, “He shall call to every power of the heavens, to all the holy above, and the power of God.
-The Cherubim, the Seraphim, and the Ophanin, all the angels of power, and all the angels of the Lords, namely, of the Elect One, and of the other Power, who was upon the earth over the water of that day.”
+60.13, “He shall call to every power of the heavens, all the holy above, and the power of God.
+The Cherubim, the Seraphim, and the Ophanin, all the angels of power, and all the angels of the Lords, namely, of the Elect One, and of the other Power, who was upon the earth over the water of that day.”*

 Compare this to Revelation 4.5, “And out of the throne proceeded lightning and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.”

 Matt.
-19.28, “When the Son of Man shall sit on the throne of his glory, ye shall also sit on twelve thrones”: Enoch 62.3,5, mentioning kings and princes who shall be “terrified when they see the Son of Man sitting on the throne of his glory.”
+19.28, “When the Son of Man shall sit on the throne of his glory, ye shall also sit on twelve thrones”: Enoch 62.2, “The Lord of the spirits has sat down on the throne of his glory, and the spirit of righteousness has been poured out upon him.”*

-Acts 10.4, “Thy prayers and thine alms are come for a memorial before God”: Enoch 99.3, “to raise up your prayers as a memorial, and place them as a testimony before the angels.”*
+Acts 10.4, “Thy prayers and thine alms are come for a memorial before God.”
+Enoch 99.3, “to raise up your prayers as a memorial, and place them as a testimony before the angels.”

 Acts 4.12, “Neither is there salvation from any other; for there is none another name under heaven given to men, whereby we must be saved.”
 Enoch, ch.
-48, entitled, The Son of Man; the Antecedent of Time; his judgment, v.
+48, [The Son of Man; the Antecedent of Time; his judgment,] v.
 7, “And he has revealed the wisdom of the Lord of the Spirit of the righteous and holy ones, because he has preserved the portion of the righteous…and because they will be saved in his name and it is (his) good pleasure that they have life.”

-Luke and Paul were companions, and Paul has no problem with the content of the Book of Enoch, as in verse: I Thess.
-5.5, “Ye are the children of light, and the children of the day, and we are not of the night, or darkness”: Enoch 92.24, “…walk in eternal light,” and many more Enochian scriptures are referencing the Son of Man, Heaven as a blessing of light (45.4), with many contrasts to dark and light.* Scripture from Enoch, Revelations, and Daniel might be chosen and compared favorably.
+Luke and Paul were companions, and Paul has no problem with the content of the Book of Enoch, as in I Thess.
+5.5, “Ye are the children of light, and the children of the day, and we are not of the night, or darkness”: Enoch 92.24, “…walk in eternal light,” and many more Enochian scriptures reference the Son of Man, Heaven as a blessing of light (45.4), with many contrasts to dark and light.* Many Enoch, Revelation, and Daniel scriptures might be chosen and compared favorably.

 *Further study: jstor.org.

-To find out where John the Baptist reached his understanding of Messiah, Enoch 48.3 tells us, “Before the sun and the signs were created, before the stars of heaven were formed, his name was invoked in the presence of the Lord of Spirits.
-A support he shall be for the righteous and the holy to lean upon, without falling; and he shall be the light of nations.”
+Most scholars accept that the Teacher of Righteousness and his followers became the Nazarene Essene, those who would become the new sprout (nazara) of pure truth and understanding, the originating group from which Jesus came (Jesus the Nazarene).
+A concurrent group, the Ossaeans, confined their study to a much more legal perspective, even though they, too, would have studied Enoch.
+To find out where John the Baptist reached his understanding of Messiah, Enoch 48.2-5 tells us, “In that hour was this Son of Man invoked before the Lord of spirits, and his name in the presence of the Ancient of days.
+Before the sun and the signs were created, before the stars of Heaven were formed, his name was invoked in the presence of the Lord of Spirits.
+Support he shall be for the righteous and the holy to lean upon, without falling; and he shall be the light of nations.”
 And v.
-5, gives us, “Therefore the Elect and the Concealed One existed in his presence, before the world was created, and forever.”
+5 says, “Therefore the Elect and the Concealed One existed in his presence, before the world was created, and forever.” *

-In Ezekiel, 37.12, the allusion to coming out of the grave is written, “Therefore prophesy and say unto them…Behold, O My People, I will open up your graves* (awaken you), and cause you to come up out of your graves (come forth), and bring you into the land of Israel (promised land, or heaven, awakening).
+In Ezekiel 37.12, the allusion to coming out of the grave is written, “Therefore prophesy and say unto them…Behold, O My People, I will open up your graves* [awaken you], and cause you to come up out of your graves [come forth], and bring you into the land of Israel [promised land, or Heaven, awakening].
 Much like Ezekiel, Jesus speaks in Matt.
 22.32, “God is not the God of the dead, but the God of the living,” also points to wakefulness or awakening.
 Matt.
-11.5, “…the dead (asleep) are raised up, and the poor (in spirit) have the gospel preached to them.”
+11.5, “…the dead [asleep] are raised up, and the poor [in spirit] have the gospel preached to them.”

 *Jn.
 17.21, That they may all be one;